Purdue-CS193/homework-0-jiaxuanw1/index.md

+# Jiaxuan's First CS193 Homework
+- Course is led by students who seem pretty cool
+- Covers many skills I'm interested in (Git, LaTeX, etc.)
+- No traditional exams or quizzes
+- Course looks to be pretty laid back in general

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.